jmulet/node-geogebra/README.md

     - async **ready()**: Promise<Page>.
 When resolved, the plotter is ready to use
     - async **reset()**.
 Erases the plotter.
     - async **release()**.
 Erases and returns the plotter to the pool
-    - async **evalGGBScript(width: number, height: number, script: string[])**.
+    - async **evalGGBScript(script: string[], width: number?, height?: number )**.
 Sets the dimensions of the graph. _script_ is an array that contains all the instructions required to generate your graph.
 The language used in these commands must be [GGBScript](https://wiki.geogebra.org/en/Scripting_Commands).
 Internally, this method passes the GGBScript to the window.ggbApplet.evalCommand function.
     - async **exec(property, args: string[])**: any.
 Executes the property on the window.ggbApplet object.
 For instance plotter.exec("reset") would do the same job as plotter.reset()
     - async **export(format: string)**: string or buffer. format can be: png, pdf, svg, ggb.
 It returns a buffer or a string depending on the format.
     - async **export64(format: string)**: string. format can be: png, pdf, svg, ggb.
 It returns a string containing a base64 representation of the buffer.